GoArmy Redesign

 Brand Design System, Digital Experience Design

 The US Army was launching its first rebrand since 2001 and needed a digital presence that could keep up.
-GoArmy.com was getting 70% mobile traffic but the site wasn't built for it.
-More importantly, the Army's digital ecosystem had ballooned to over 6,000 pages — most of them redundant, outdated, or impossible to maintain.
+GoArmy.com had ballooned to over 6,000 pages.
+Most redundant, outdated, or impossible to maintain, while 70% of traffic came from mobile devices the site wasn't built to serve.

 They needed a complete digital overhaul that could adapt to changing recruitment needs while staying true to the Army's core values.